tc39/proposal-ses/README.md

      immutable.
 Specifically, it contains no host-specific
      objects.
 The proto-global object is a plain object.

-  1. In order to attain the necessary deep immutability of the proto-SES realm, two of its primordials must be modified from the standard: The proto-SES realm's `Date` object has its `now()` method removed and its default constructor changed to throw a `TypeError` rather than reveal the current time _(Would a different error be more appropriate?)_.
+  1. In order to attain the necessary deep immutability of the proto-SES realm, two of its primordials must be modified from the
+     standard: The proto-SES realm's `Date` object has its `now()` method removed and its default constructor changed to throw a `TypeError` rather than reveal the current time.
 The proto-SES realm's `Math` object has its `random()` method removed.

      See the Virtual Powers section below to see how a SES user can